GaryZhous/NewsAPIWrapper/README.md

-# Java Wrapper for News API
+# Java Wrapper Library for News API
 [![](https://jitpack.io/v/GaryZhous/NewsAPIWrapper.svg)](https://jitpack.io/#GaryZhous/NewsAPIWrapper)

 There's already an unofficial wrapper in Java, but that's only for Gradle build.
 So I made this wrapper and hosted it on JitPack which supports both Maven and Gradle.
 Check out the amazing News API here!